MinhThuanPhung/Project-2-Carbon-Emission-Analysis/README.md

 | Mercedes-Benz SL (SL 350)                                                                                                          | Automobiles & Components           | Germany      | Daimler AG                              | 72000.00   |

-#### 7.Contribution of each industries in Top 5 countries over the years
+#### Contribution of each industries in Top 5 countries over the years

 ```SQL